ripleyhhunter/Sift/SETUP_INSTRUCTIONS.md

 This will:
 - Install Poppler (for PDF processing)
-- Create your SmartFolder directory structure
+- Create your Sift directory structure
 - Set up the configuration

-## Step 5: Start Using Smart Folder
+## Step 5: Start Using Sift

 1. Make sure LMStudio is running with the server started
 2. **Double-click `run_smartfolder.bat`**